GabrielAntoniev/MyProjects/README.md

 ## 1. 3D Viewer

-A lightweight application for viewing and manipulating simple 3D objects in real time.
+A Windows application for viewing and manipulating simple 3D objects.

 ### Controls:
 - `↑` (Up Arrow) — Zoom in